Suffolk & Essex Coast & Heaths National Landscape

-The Suffolk and Essex Coast and Heaths National Landscape is a low-lying coastal landscape of astonishing variety, stretching from the Stour estuary in North Essex, up to Kessingland in North Suffolk, covering 403 square kilometres.
+The Suffolk & Essex Coast & Heaths National Landscape is a low-lying coastal landscape of astonishing variety, stretching from the Stour estuary in North Essex, up to Kessingland in North Suffolk, covering 403 square kilometres.

 The landscape encompasses a unique mixture of shingle beaches, crumbling cliffs, marshes, estuaries, heathland, forests, and farmland.
 Its picturesque countryside, towns and villages have an unspoilt and tranquil atmosphere, with a very distinctive ‘Suffolk’ character.
 Visitor activity is centred around the medieval market town of Aldeburgh and other coastal towns and hamlets such as Woodbridge, Southwold and Walberswick.